athos/experimental-core-specs/README.md

 # experimental-core-specs

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME
+An experimental project aimed at investigating how it would be once core.specs were fully introduced

 ## License

-Copyright © 2017 FIXME
+Copyright © 2017 Shogo Ohta

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Distributed under the Eclipse Public License either version 1.0.